our-story-media/ourstory-resources/doc_gen/guide/capture/README.md

 This on-boarding process is only required once per group, per deployment unless devices are moved between groups.

 1. Make sure each group has an Android device and any additional equipment (microphone etc.).
-1. Connect the device to the WiFi or Internet service and open the Our Story application.
+1. Connect the device to the WiFi or Internet service and open the Indaba application.
 1. On the first run, the App will search for the Dashboard, this may take up to 30 seconds.
 1. Get the group to select the shoot you want them to participate in.
 1. Let the group login, select a Theme and open the camera screen.